INN3051 Humour, communication, and leadership

 Learning Outcome

-This course will delve into the theory and practice of humor, communication, and leadership within the context of responsible and sustainable business practices, equipping students with the essential tools to lead and contribute positively to the development of organizations and key organizational processes.
+This course will delve into the theory and practice of humour, communication, and leadership within the context of responsible and sustainable business practices, equipping students with the essential tools to lead and contribute positively to the development of organizations and key organizational processes.

 Upon passing the course, students have achieved the following learning outcomes: